WilliamTjonndal/IT3212/assignment3/Group 25.md

 Furthermore, we also mapped the feature "Family_Income_Level" == 'High' in the found dataset over to "Tuition fees up to date" in the original based on the assumption that if a student comes from a high earning family they would have paid all tuition fees on time.

 Finally, the "Grade" feature in the found dataset was chosen to become the "Target" column where A & B grades where mapped to graduate, C to enrolled if the students stress level was above 5 and graduate if it was below, D & F to dropout.
 This was based on the assumption that the poorer(D & F) grades would be an accurate mapping of dropout students, and the best grades(A & B) would be an accurate mapping to graduate.
 We also made an assumption that a C grade would be graduate if they were adequately calm as measured by the self reported lower stress levels.
-Consequently, we also thought they would be enrolled if they had higher stress levels indecating they where struggling to maintain a C grade.
+Consequently, we also thought they would be enrolled if they had higher stress levels indicating they where struggling to maintain a C grade.
 We do concede that these assumptions are flawed, but we thought this to be the most sensible way split the data to maintain a reasonable distribution of the target classes.

 <p align="center">
   <img src="new_dataset_vis/grade_dist.png" width="600"/><br>